sansneo/prime/README.md

 Is that you[^4]?
 Great!
 Then read the rest.

 ## Builds
-There are three builds available, all built on top of the latest Void Linux x86_64-glibc.
+There are three builds available based off the latest Void Linux x86_64-glibc.
-* Headless (`headless-prime.iso`), the toolset, plus the drivers and nothing else.
+* Headless (`headless-prime.iso`), the toolset plus the drivers, nothing else.
-* Safe (`safe-xorg-prime.iso`), everything in headless, plus audio, bluetooth, fonts, everything graphics and various applications.
+* Safe (`safe-xorg-prime.iso`), everything headless has plus audio, bluetooth, fonts, everything graphics and various applications.
-* Performance (`performance-xorg-prime.iso`), exactly like the previous, but with unsecure kernel boot options for a performance increase up to 20%!
+* Performance (`performance-xorg-prime.iso`), exactly like safe, but with unsecure kernel boot options for a performance increase up to 20%!

-> [!DANGER]
+> [!CAUTION]
-> Using performance will let your system vulnerable to Meltdown and a lot more...
-> Unless there's someone else doing binary exploitation and process hacking on your system, you are probably good.
+> Using performance will let your system vulnerable to Meltdown and a lot more, but unless there's someone else on your system that's doing binary exploitation or process hacking, you are probably good.

 Let's get into it!